neoapps-dev/ThinkUtils/README.md

 # ThinkUtils

-A modern desktop application for ThinkPad users on Linux, built with Tauri (Rust + JavaScript).
+A powerful, native desktop application that unlocks the full potential of your ThinkPad on Linux.
+Built with Tauri for blazing-fast performance, ThinkUtils gives you complete control over fan speeds, battery health, CPU performance, and system monitoring—all through a sleek, modern interface inspired by ThinkPad's iconic design.

 ![ThinkUtils](https://img.shields.io/badge/platform-Linux-blue)
 ![License](https://img.shields.io/badge/license-LGPL%20v3-green)